 There are too many displays to name them all but two highlights for us were the Story Of the First, a fabulous mixed-media / digital presentation exploring life in 20th century Malaya or Magic and Menace, a newly refreshed look into the world of magic and supernatural beliefs of the traditional SouthEast Asian societies that once lived in the area.

-And, if by some chance you still have thirst for more knowledge after visiting the National Museum of Singapore is the Malay Heritage Centre, Indian Heritage Centre or the Sun Yat Sen Nanyang Memorial Halland which are more specifically focussed on Singapore’s local communities.
+And, if by some chance you still have a thirst for more knowledge after visiting the National Museum of Singapore, is the Malay Heritage Centre, Indian Heritage Centre, or the Sun Yat-Sen Nanyang Memorial Halland, which are more focussed explicitly on Singapore’s local communities.

 Another spectacular temple that could not be skipped from any list of unique things to do in Singapore Sri Veeramakaliamman Hindu Temple is conveniently located in the middle of Little India and dedicated to the goddess and destroyer of evil, Kali.
-This distinctive landmark is actually one of Singapore’s oldest Hindu temple, and its history is interwoven with that of colonial Singapore.
-From the early migrant workers from India who would have worshipped the goddess to feel safe in a new foreign land to during the Japanese air raids in World War II, where worshippers sought refuge here – and the temple and all its statues miraculously escaped the bombings unmarked.
+This distinctive landmark is one of Singapore’s oldest Hindu temple, and its history is interwoven with that of colonial Singapore.
+Early migrant workers from India worshipped here feel safe in a new foreign land while later, during the Japanese air raids in World War II, many sought refuge here from the relentless bombings.
+Miraculously, the temple and all its statues escaped unmarked.

-Having undergone through major renovations since (in the 80s, in 1999 and most recently in 2017) this colorful temple is still renown for its exquisite detailing, whimsical statues and mystical air – and is one experience you will not want to miss.
+Having undergone significant renovations in the 80s, in 1999 and most recently in 2017, this colorful temple is still renowned for its exquisite detailing, whimsical statues, and mystical air.
+A visit here is one experience you will not want to miss.

 As avid UNESCO hunters, we were excited in 2015 when Singapore had its first site inscribed – and what more fitting tribute to this garden city could there be than recognizing its verdant and cherished 158-year-old tropical gardens as a World Heritage Site.
-In fact, it is one of three gardens, and the only tropical garden, to be honored as a UNESCO World Heritage Site – so you just know it has to be special.
+It is one of three gardens, and the only tropical garden, to be honored as a UNESCO World Heritage Site – so you know it has to be special.

-Some of Singapore’s most expensive real estate borders the gardens, and no matter when you visit you can see families, couple, joggers and more out explore the lush pathways or relaxing in the green spaces perfect for picnicking.
+Some of Singapore’s most expensive real estate borders the gardens, and no matter when you visit, you can see families, couples, joggers, and more out explore the lush pathways or relaxing in the green spaces perfect for picnicking.
 There is also the incredible National Orchid Garden here – which is well worth the admission, although everything else here is absolutely free!

-Book nerds and lovers of obscure finds won’t want to miss a visit to Singapore’s largest bookstore offering books, magazines, music, CD, Manga and much, much more.
-If you can imagine a topic or book, chance are you will find it here – and we love nothing more than browsing their bargain alley with book specials and unexpected finds.
+Book nerds and lovers of obscure finds won’t want to miss a visit to Singapore’s largest bookstore offering books, magazines, music, CD, Manga, and much, much more.
+If you can imagine a topic or book, chances are you will find it here – and we love nothing more than browsing their bargain alley with book specials and unexpected finds.
 A Japanese bookstore chain that we fell in love with after previous visits to outlets in New York, Kuala Lumpur, Sydney and Taipei – though the original store was founded is located in Shinjuku, Tokyo – Kinokuniya is beautifully designed, wonderfully peaceful and perfect for exploration.
-In Singapore, Kinokuniya has three stores but their main store is hidden in Ngee Ann City on Orchard Road and is the best to visit in our opinion.
+In Singapore, Kinokuniya has three stores, but their main store is hidden in Ngee Ann City on Orchard Road and is the best to visit, in our opinion.

 If you are looking for the perfect souvenir, the stock one of our favorite children’s books ever: ‘The Amazing Sarong’ and follow up ‘The Incredible Basket,’ which promotes tolerance, diversity, and local culture to the young of Singapore through storytelling.
 What better lessons could we hope to impart on the next generation – than that there is no place for religious hatred or racism in this world – and that we are stronger together when we embrace each other’s cultures, customs and different ways of life.

 Enter the Cloud Forest, a mysterious world veiled in mist and be amazed at the breath-taking mountain views surrounded by diverse vegetation and hidden floral gems – all in air-conditioned luxury.
-Part of the Gardens By The Bay development, the highlight is clearly seeing the world’s tallest indoor waterfall fall from a 35-meter mountain of lush vegetation but entrance also is also included to the Flower Dome next door with its Mediterranean-like climate and an array of planets from around the world.
+Part of the Gardens By The Bay development, the highlight is seeing the world’s tallest indoor waterfall fall from a 35-meter mountain of lush vegetation.
+Still, entrance also is included to the Flower Dome next door with its Mediterranean-like climate and an array of plants from around the world.

-Gardens by the Bay is undoubtedly going to be at the top of every visitor’s itinerary to the city, but many people decide to avoid the paid component thinking it is just like another botanical garden, but let us repeat this again: it is not.
-Featuring some of the most incredible man-made structures built to house flora and fauna from all over the world, you can learn about the powerful interconnectedness of ecology and get up-to-close to rare plants all while escaping the Singapore heat in these incredible few hours of fun.
+Gardens by the Bay are undoubtedly going to be at the top of every visitor’s itinerary to the city.
+Still, many people decide to avoid the paid component, thinking it is just like another botanical garden, but let us repeat this: it is not.
+Featuring some of the most incredible human-made structures built to house flora and fauna from all over the world, you can learn about the powerful interconnectedness of ecology and get up-to-close to rare plants, all while escaping the Singapore heat in these incredible few hours of fun.

-Undeniably one of the most unique things to do in Singapore, a visit to the [email protected] is a must for any lovers of design.
-Recently opened in 2014 the [email protected] is centered on lifestyle, design and the applied arts and divided into two unique spaces, The Studio, and The Loft, which spoil visitors with its vast array of programmes and reading choices.
-Approximately 100,000 titles are held in this beautiful space, which is both a community space and a contemplative cavern – as well as occasionally Instagram model photo shoot spot.
+Undeniably one of the most unique things to do in Singapore, a visit to the [email protected], is a must for any lovers of design.
+Recently opened in 2014, the [email protected] is centered on lifestyle, design, and the applied arts and divided into two unique spaces, The Studio, and The Loft, which spoil visitors with its vast array of programs and reading choices.
+Approximately 100,000 titles are held in this beautiful space, which is both a community space and a contemplative cavern – as well as an occasionally Instagram model photoshoot spot.

 “Design is as much about creating solutions for people, as it is about space, form, and details.”

-Built on the ideals of design behind for everyone, there is a mix of modern technology including a vivid digital wall, and physical features like the contoured acoustic ceiling, ambient lighting, and natural bamboo flooring to make a unique library experience unlike any other.
-There is also curved bookshelves, hidden reading nooks, ironic futuristic DVD racks, and fast WiFi if you need to actually get some work done.
-Whether you are a hardcore bibliophile or just seeking out one of the most Instagrammable spots in Singapore this award-winning designer library should be on your list!
+Built on the ideals of design behind for everyone, there is a mix of modern technology, including a vivid digital wall, and physical features like the contoured acoustic ceiling, ambient lighting, and natural bamboo flooring to make a unique library experience unlike any other.
+There are also curved bookshelves, hidden reading nooks, ironic futuristic DVD racks, and fast WiFi if you need actually to get some work done.
+Whether you are a hardcore bibliophile or just seeking out one of the most Instagrammable spots in Singapore, this award-winning designer library should be on your list!